drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/tutorial/main.md

 checks
 ```

-We can use the `all` tool to check if all the boolean values are true:
+You can use the `all` tool to check if all the boolean values are true:

 ```{code-cell} ipython3
 all(checks)